DoctorLogicProduct/dltest/products/website-management.md

   text: "Our team manages your digital marketing while you focus on your patients."
   btn:
   img: "/img/products/website-management/hero-img.svg"
-- component: feature-1
-  component_css: feature
-  headline: "Easily Make Updates in real-time"
-  class: website-management__feature--1
-  text: "On-Page Editing gives you 100% access to your content and the ability to make real-time edits to your website without any delays.
-See exactly what those changes would look like before publishing live.
-Don't have time to make these updates?
-No worries, our fanatical support team is available to make unlimited site updates on your behalf."
-  btn:
-  img: "/img/products/website-management/on-page-edit.png"
-  img_alignment: "Left"
 - component: image-group
   component_css: image-group
   class: website-management__image-group--1